alienkitty/alien.js/README.md

 * [Rollup](https://rollupjs.org/) module bundler with [Tree Shaking](https://github.com/rollup/rollup#tree-shaking), only the classes you use are compiled into your project.
 * Simple design pattern with inheritance, `Stage`, `Interface`, `Canvas`, `Device`, `Mouse`, `Render`, etc.
-* Event based or use promises
+* Event based or use promises.
-* CSS3 animations
+* CSS3 animations.
-* Math and Spring animations
+* Math and Spring animations.
+* Canvas graphics engine.
+* SVG support.

 ### Quickstart